tzou2024/Discrete_Fa2023_RSA/README.md

 The result of the time analysis should be printed in the terminal as well as saved to a csv in time*data folder with the name "prime*[min_size]-[max_size]\_[step]-[step_size].csv"

-#### Running Attacks:

-## RSA

-As part of this project we have written a report on the proof of correctness of our RSA enryption viewable [here](Proof_of_RSA.pdf), as well as a slideshow with a high level overview of RSA encryption [here](https://docs.google.com/presentation/d/1KGHfXNhAheroX9nkbQGTQ6GJr7s40qyXcX0OL20XZtc/edit?usp=sharing).

 ## Attacks